uc-cdis/fence/README.md

 ## Terminologies

+#### AuthN
+Authentication - establishes "who you are" with the application through communication with an [Identity Provider](#IdP).

+#### AuthZ
+Authorization - establishes "what you can do" and "which resources you have access to" within the application.

+#### IdP
+Identity Provider - the service that lets a user login and provides the identity of the user to downstream services.
+Example: Google login, University login, NIH Login.

 #### OAuth2
 A widely used protocol for delegating access to an application to use resources on behalf of a user.